-If PHAs and their contractors and subcontractors have new job slots at housing or community development construction projects funded by HUD programs, they must "to the greatest extent feasible" attempt to reach minimum "goals" for filling those "new hires" with "Section 3 residents".
+If PHAs and jurisdictions - and their contractors and subcontractors - have new job slots at housing or community development construction projects funded by HUD programs, they must, "to the greatest extent feasible", attempt to reach minimum "goals" for filling those "new hires" with "Section 3 residents".

-The goal of 30% of new hires applies to public housing capital improvements or operating funds.
+There are two levels of goals:

+- 1. A goal of 30% of new hires applies to: - a.
+Public housing capital improvements or operating funds.
 This includes management and administrative jobs, technical, professional, building trades, and non-construction jobs at all levels.
-(Section 3 Frequently Asked Questions, page 14.)
+(Section 3 Frequently Asked Questions, page 14) - Non-housing construction...mostly CDBG. (eg roads, sidewalks, sewers, recreation centers, community centers, commercial buildings, etc.) - 2.
+A goal of 10% of new hires applies to other HUD programs to rehab or construct housing (eg, HOME, CDBG, NSP, Continuum of Care Homeless Assistance programs, lead-based paint abatement, etc.).

 [Sec.
+135.3(a)], [Sec.
 135.30(a)(1) & (4)], [Sec.
-135.30(b)(1)]
+135.30(b)]